philratcliffe/openbanking_atm_project/README.md

 The ATM data can be viewed at:
     http://localhost:8000/atms/list

+## Required environment variables
+You need to set the following environment variables:

+* GOOGLE_API_KEY
+* DJANGO_SECRET_KEY

 ## Notes for running in PyCharm
 If you wish to run this under PyCharm, follow the instructions below.

-* Under Django settings, set DJANGO support enabled for the project.
+* Under Django settings, set the required environment variables (see above)

-* Under Django settings, set the DJANGO_SECRET_KEY environment variable.
+* Under Django settings, set the required environment variable.

 * Create a Django server configuration for running the project.

-* Under the Django server configuration set the DJANGO_SECRET_KEY environment variable.
+* Under the Django server configuration set the required environment variable.